smetj/experiments/metricfactory/hammerGraphite/readme.rst

 modules from GitHub.

 - Download and install Metricfactory from https://github.com/smetj/metricfactory
-- Download and store the Metricfactory bootstrap file.
+- Download the hammer.json bootstrap file from this repo.
 - Download and install the required Wishbone modules from https://github.com/smetj/wishboneModules